-Requisite Courses: Any section of Academic Writing or exemption from the Writing requirement [prerequisite(s)]; Completion of 24 credit hours [prerequisite(s)].
+Prerequisites: Any section of Academic Writing or exemption from the Writing Requirement; Completion of 24 credit hours.

-RHET-2145 (3) Theories and Practices of Oral Communication (Lecture)
+RHET-2145 (3) Theories and Practices of Oral Communication (3 hrs Lecture)

 The goals of this course are threefold: to improve students' presentation skills in both design and delivery, to develop their critical analysis of presentations, and to extend their scholarly understanding of rhetoric and oratory.
 This course covers such topics as presentation structure, paralinguistic communication, the use of technology, charisma, gender and delivery, and rhetorical strategies of identification.

 Course work is evenly distributed between praxis-centred performance and scholarly reading and analysis, with assignments including both spoken presentations and theory-based research work.
+Prerequisites: Any section of Academic Writing or exemption from the Writing Requirement; Completion of 24 credit hours.